vulcainjs/vulcain-samples/09-Using stubs/README.md

 - session-name[=filter]

-Session name will be use as an identifier to save data.
+Session name will be used as an identifier to save data.
 An (optional) regex expression can be used to filter which service will be saved.

 Since our sample has only one external request, we can use just the session name.